Kei-K23/Kei-K23/README.md

 - A passionate software developer 🧑‍💻 interested in building CLI, crafting tools 🛠️ and building full-stack web applications 🕸️.
 - I'm fascinating about low level system programming, microservices, compilers, interpreters and building things from scratch 🚀.
-- Now, I am learning C++ , compilers and low-level concepts like memory management.
+- Now, I am learning C#, C++, compilers and low-level concepts like memory management.
 - Languages and Frameworks agnostic.
 - My first programming language is JavaScript.
 - I work as a full stack developer and in my day to day job I build full-stack web application both front-end and back-end and React, NextJS, Node, JavaScript, AWS services and microservices architecture.